 A number of reputable companies offer DNA tests for genealogical purposes.
 As a service to the genetic genealogy community, I maintain a list of current prices and some comparative information about the companies here.
 (Note: I earn a small commission if you purchase through some of the links on this page.
 The cost is the same for you.
 Click here for more information.)

-Current Pricing for Autosomal DNA Testing
+Current Pricing for Autosomal DNA Testing (as of 12 November 2017)

 (Companies are listed in order of database size.)